 Now celebrating its 40th Year, the Winchester Hat Festival was originally a busking festival, the hat being where you put your money if you liked what you saw.
 A cornucopia of weird and wonderful acts, this year look out for Betty Brawn, the Strongest Woman in the World, The Amazing Mr Fish, and Compagnia Circolabile, Poet of the Invisible.
-Stay at Blackwood Forest.
+Stay in a family appropriate log cabin with a hot tub at Blackwood Forest.

 Ready, Steady…Slow!
 The highly trained competitors are placed on a damp mat and race from an inner circle to an outer circle.
 The winner is rewarded with a pewter tankard filled with finest Norfolk lettuce.
 It’s at Congham in Norfolk and there's also a fete and a barbecue to complete a grand day out from Thorpe Forest.